pubnub/pubnub-mcp-server/resources/sdk_docs/go_configuration.md

 - Origin
   - Type: string
   - Default: ps.pndsn.com
   - Description: Custom origin if needed.
-For custom domains, contact support and follow the request process.
+To request a custom domain, contact support and follow the request process.
 - MaximumReconnectionRetries
   - Type: int
   - Default: 50
-  - Description: Number of reconnection attempts before giving up.
+  - Description: Number of reconnection retries before giving up.
 - SetPresenceTimeout
   - Type: int
   - Default: 0
-  - Description: How long the server considers the client alive for presence (seconds).
-Heartbeats keep the client active; if none received within timeout, client is marked inactive and a "timeout" event is emitted on the presence channel.
+  - Description: Presence timeout (seconds).
+Server considers the client alive for this duration; client sends periodic heartbeats.
+If no heartbeat arrives within the timeout, the client is marked inactive and a “timeout” event is emitted on the presence channel.
 - SetPresenceTimeoutWithCustomInterval
   - Type: int
   - Default: 0
-  - Description: Heartbeat interval (seconds).
+  - Description: How often the client sends heartbeats.
 For shorter presence timeouts, set roughly to (SetPresenceTimeout / 2) - 1.
 - SuppressLeaveEvents
   - Type: bool
   - Default: n/a